SymfonyCasts/api-platform/sfcasts/ep2-security/production-docs.md

 security skills, download the course code from this page and code along with me.
 After you unzip the file, you'll find a `start/` directory that has the same code you see here.
 Open up the `README.md` file for all the details on getting the app set up.
-If you coded through part one of this tutorial, um, you *rock*, but also, I recommend downloading the new course code because I upgraded a few dependencies and added a frontend to the site.
+If you coded through [part 1](https://symfonycasts.com/screencast/api-platform2) of this tutorial, um, you *rock*, but also, I recommend downloading the new course code because I upgraded a few dependencies and added a frontend to the site.

 Anyways, one of the last steps in the README will be to open a terminal, move into the project and run: